thequackdaddy/R-OpenBLAS/README.rst

 LaTeX is required for the build to complete.
 I've used `MiKTeX Portable`_ only because its easy to download and install.
 The LaTeX bin directory needs to be added to the PATH.
+MiKTeX also must download smörgåsbord of extra packages-- and must do so without user interaction.
+There's a ``initexmf`` command which can help set that up.

 Additionally, QPDF_ is needed for processing some of the completed PDFs.
-The location of the install can be specified in the ``MKRules.local`` file as part of the installation.
-Because the binary download has proven unreliable, I've included it in this.
-Note that QPDF uses an Apache 2 license and is provided as such.
-In a future version of this--and once I figure out how to have the binary auto-downloaded--it will likely be removed from this project.
+The location of the install can be specified in the environment variables as part of the installation.
+QPDF is auto-downloaded from its GitHub releases page.

 A compatible openblas_ library is required.
 You can make your own--and compile for a processor other than Intel's Haswell family  using the openblasr_